N82 road: Trivia

-The route is urban over its entire length, which, at just over 2 km made the N82 by far the shortest national secondary road.
-Despite being recently built it has no hard shoulders, bus lanes or cycle tracks; it was single carriageway narrow two-lane road and had 6 roundabouts in those 2 kilometres.
+The route was urban over its entire length, which, at just over 2 km made the N82 by far the shortest national secondary road.
+Despite being recently built it had no hard shoulders, bus lanes or cycle tracks; it was single carriageway narrow two-lane road and had 6 roundabouts in those 2 kilometres.

 The road was constructed in phases by the private developer of Citywest Business Campus to serve the development and handed over on completion of the final link between the N7 and the N81 to South Dublin County Council.